Winter tire rules take effect on B.C. highways as snow flies in the northeast

 "Make sure you are using winter tires that are in good condition, with solid treads, and adjusting your speed to match road and weather conditions."

 Winter tires — sometimes called alpine or snow tires — are marked with a symbol of a snowflake inside a three-peaked mountain placed on the sidewall of the tire.

-Mud and snow tires, marked with an M+S symbol, also qualify as winter tires, though the Ministry of Transportation notes they are less effective than dedicated alpine snow tires.
+Mud and snow tires, marked with an M+S symbol, also qualify as winter tires, though the ministry notes they are less effective than dedicated alpine snow tires.

 The ministry requires winter tires to have at least 3.5 millimetres of tread remaining.
 It requires at least two matching winter tires on the vehicle's drive axle, but recommends a matching set on all wheels.

-While winter tires are not required on highways in the Lower Mainland, they are required on much of the Sea-to-Sky Highway, as well as routes north and east of Hope.
+Winter tires are not required on highways in the Lower Mainland highways, but are required on much of the Sea-to-Sky, as well as routes north and east of Hope.